Ambros Speiser

 Speiser earned his doctorate and habilitation during the development of ERMETH, but began an industrial career when he joined IBM in 1955.
-From 1956 to 1966 he was the director of IBM Zurich Research Laboratory in Rüschlikon.
+From 1956 to 1966 he was the director of IBM Zurich Research Laboratory in Rüschlikon, the only research center of IBM outside of the USA at the time.
 In 1966 he left IBM to become the director of research for Brown, Boveri & Cie in order to develop the company's research center in Dättwil.
 He also served as the second president of the International Federation for Information Processing from 1965 to 1968.

 In 1962 ETH made Speiser a full professor.
 For years, he taught one of the first courses in computer science at the ETH.
 In 1986 ETH honored him with an honorary doctorate for his pioneering work at the frontier of informatics.
 The Schweizerische Akademie der Technischen Wissenschaften chose Speiser on 1987 as president of its executive committee and upon his resignation in 1993 made him an honorary member.
 Speiser was also a member of the Schweizerischen Schulrats, member of the board of trustees of the Schweizerischer Nationalfonds, and from 1983 to 1988 president of Vororts (now Economiesuisse).